 (2) The information required by regulation 56(4)(c), 56(4)(d) and 56(4)(h) is to accompany or be included in the notice under subregulation (1).

-58. Instalments not available if payment in arrears
+58. Instalments not available if land in arrears (Act s.
+6.45)

 Payment of a rate or service charge on any land may not be made by instalments if, at the date for payment of the first instalment, any part of a rate or service charge imposed on that land in a previous financial year (or interest accrued thereon at the date of issue of the rate notice) remains unpaid.

-59. Instalments not available for small amounts — s.
-6.45(4)(b)
+59. Instalments not available if total less than $200 (Act s.
+6.45)

 Payment may not be made by instalments if the total amount shown in the rate notice as being payable to the local government for rates, service charges or minimum payments, other than amounts remaining unpaid from a previous financial year, is less than $200.